firmwaremodules/Contiki-EOS/README.md

 #### Transaction Signing Engine

 As said above the EOS transactions are signed using ECDSA techniques and the secp256k1 curve.
-A few options we have here are as follows:
+Contiki does not have a ready-to-go ECC engine for this purpose so we have to improvise.
+A few options we can look at are as follows:
 * Hardware ECDSA (preferred)
 * Software ECDSA with TinyDTLS
 * Software ECDSA with a purpose built secp256r1 cryptolib like [this](https://github.com/bitcoin-core/secp256k1 )

+The hardware engine would be the preferred solution.
+For Contiki, there is the possibility of using the newly supported TI second-generation IoT MCU, the cc13x2/cc26x2's ECC engine.
+Specifically these devices contain something called the Large Number Engine that performs the ECC calculations much more efficiently than the MCU core, and can do it in parallel to boot.
+It is, however, geared towards BLE 5 and TI-RTOS and supports only the NIST curves (e.g. secp256r1) out of the box.
+To this chips hardware ECC engine to sign EOS transactions, we'd have to add the secp256k1 curve parameters into the driver, and adapt the TI-RTOS driven state machine into the Contiki framework.

+TinyDTLS offer another approach.
+TinyDTLS is already available for and works with Contiki-NG, and contains an ECDSA engine.
+However, it too only supports the NIST curve secp256r1 (aka PRIME256).
+Furthermore, the ECC engine appears to be optimized somewhat for this curve - and therefore some experimentation would be requried to find a way to adapt it to the secp256k1 curve needed for EOS transaction signing.